Where Can I Send My Sketches?

 THE LIST / REPETITION SKETCH

-Pick a topic, load up wikipedia, you’re away.
+Pick a topic, load up thesaurus.com or Wikipedia, you’re away.

 I’M WITH STUPID